WebrangerC/WebrangerC.github.io/content/Pages/Welcome to Coherent Decision Solutions.md

 ---
 created: 2019-10-31
-published: 2019-10-31
+published: ""
+updated: 2024-08-15
+note: this was a draft replacement for use on the landing page.
+Never published
 ---

-My introduction to structured decision management was in an engineering context.
-Engineering is about making good decisions based on the requirements of the problem and the constraints of the environment.
-There are lots of 'hard parts' to doing engineering successfully, but in essence, it is about having good data (including needs/requirements), understanding constraints and applying them to problem solving.
-I have  found that this is also true for life in general.

-The framework for structured decision management is not complex and can be applied consistently across a number of domains.
-While not complex itself, challenging goals can be addressed with an effort commensurate with the complexity of the goal and complications of the data acquisition process. *

-My goal is to provide training for techniques and tools that support structured decision making/decision management in life, innovation and development processes.
-Not surprisingly, these activities can be related through our decision management framework.
+I have two focus areas of interest:  [[Systems Engineering Index|Systems Engineering]] and [[SDMRM|Decision Management]].
+My goals are to promote Systems Engineering as a discipline that applies Systems Science techniques to define itself for the future and to promote Structured Decision Management as a fundamental technique that can be used in this and many other endeavors.

+###### Caveat
-* My observations and comments may be biased or limited to my experiences.
-Your experiences may corroborate or contradict my conclusions but the framework should help in that assessment.
+**My observations are limited to my experiences and research and  may be biased.
+Your experiences may corroborate or contradict my conclusions and I appreciate the opportunity to discuss  your perspectives and ideas.
+I can be contacted on [LinkedIn](https://www.linkedin.com/in/bruceplerner/) , on the [Systems Engineering Professionals server on Discord](https://discord.gg/RwvxH5HD) or by [email](mailto:bruce.lerner@cdsolns.com)**